praneethtota/Adaptive-Utility-Agent/whitepaper_v05.md

 form of the error varies while the underlying mistake is the same.
 A richer semantic matching layer in the assertions store — replacing the current keyword-overlap similarity with an embedding-based approach — would address the majority of long-tail cases.
 This is noted as a Phase 2 engineering item.

+[Figure: Figure A.10 — Long-tail error persistence heatmap (ten-cycle stability run).
+Each row is a (problem, error-type) pair identified as long-tail.
+Purple cells indicate cycles where the error was active (detected but not suppressed).
+The top three rows persist through nearly the entire run, while later entries show partial suppression by the final cycles.]

 ---